Ideas & Advice

 Step 3: Compare, Reflect, and Make Your Final Decision

 After you’ve completed your tours, resist the urge to make a decision immediately.
 Instead, give yourselves a little time to reflect.
-Review your notes, photos, pricing information, and scorecards while each venue is still fresh in your mind.
+Review your notes, photos, and pricing information while each venue is still fresh in your mind.
 Then look for patterns.

 • Which spaces felt most aligned with your priorities?